renovatebot/renovate/docs/usage/getting-started/private-packages.md

 The recommended way of using local presets is to configure then using "local" presets, e.g. `"extends": ["local>myorg/renovate-config"]`, and ensure that the platform token has access to that repo.

 It's not recommended that you use a private repository to host your config while then extending it from a public repository.
-If your preset doesn't have secrets then you should make it public, while if it does have secrets then it's better to split your preset between a public one which all repos extend, and a private one with secrets which only other private repos extend.
+If your preset does not have secrets then you should make it public, while if it does have secrets then it's better to split your preset between a public one which all repos extend, and a private one with secrets which only other private repos extend.

 In summary, the recommended approach to private presets is: